What extra health and safety measures have been introduced?

 De Montfort Hall does not have a cash machine.
 The nearest is located on London Road, at Sainsbury’s, approximately a five minute walk.

-- I have pre-booked parking, how do I access and what times is it available?
+I have pre-booked parking, how do I get there and what times is it available?

 The car park usually opens one hour before the performance start time and closes half an hour after the performance finish time, or half an hour after the bar closes, whichever is the latest.